ELHARAKA/MassPrivatekeysToWIF/README.md

 2) Open the tool folder, Copy Past all your privatekeys (hexadecimal format) in a text file called "brute-pvks.txt" and save.
 3) Double click on "pvkmassconvert_compressed.py".
 4) The tool will export all privatekeys in WIF format in a new text file called "list-WIF.txt" in the same folder.

-# If this tool was helpfull, you can leave a Tip if you want :)
-Bitcoin: 1PASQz4zh8SXs4GURHMwc8MvkyxVp4KQc3